 - Gain Nation Builder skills

-- Approximately 10-15 hours per week in office.
+- Approximately 10-15 hours per week in office and in the community.
 Ability to work some evenings and weekends for campaign events, meetings, and outreach as needed.

 - We cannot provide stipends at this time, but will work with your school, university, or program to provide course credit or verify community service hours.